vens8/Online-Class-Helper-Mac/README.md

 - It will unpack and you'll find the OCH app (with the icon).
 Drag this app to your Applications folder on your Finder and double click to run it.

-  If your device prompts you that "OCH.app can't be opened because it's from an unidentified developer":
+  If your device prompts you with "OCH.app can't be opened because it's from an unidentified developer":
     - Open System Preferences
     - Open Security & Privacy
-    - You'll see an button that says "open anyway".
+    - You'll see a button that says "open anyway".
 Click it and click "open" on the popup that opens.
 Then your application will run.

   The above mentioned steps would have to be done only for the first time you're installing OCH.